Wudthedud/notes/DTC/Practice 1.md

 ### 7. ARQ and FEC in Network Communication:

 (a) Define Automatic Repeat reQuest (ARQ) and Forward Error Correction (FEC) in networking. (b) Provide an example of a protocol that uses ARQ (e.g., TCP) and another that uses FEC (e.g., satellite communication). (c) Discuss the trade-offs between ARQ and FEC, focusing on speed and reliability in high-latency environments.

+The ARQ protocol is one of the main protocols used in network communication.
+When data is sent, it includes a checksum which is calculated by the system receiving the data using an algorithm.
+If the checksum doesn't match the calculated checksum, it sends back a negative acknowledgement (NACK) to the sender showing that there is an error in the data received, which results in the data being resent.
+If the calculated checksum does match the received one, it sends an acknowledgement, allowing the next packet to be sent.
+If no ACK is received at all, it will also resent the packet.
+For FEC, redundant data in the form of extra error correction is added to the packet, so that if there is an error in the packet, the system is able to rebuild the incorrect data using the error correction included.
+An example of ARQ is TCP (Transmission Control Protocol) which is widely used in the internet for processes such as websites, SSH and FTP.

 ### 8. RAID Levels and Data Storage: